NIVANorge/Mobius/PythonWrapper/README.md

 To use a model with the python wrapper, create your own .cpp file along the lines of Persist/persistwrapper.cpp, and replace the model building part of it with the modules you want.
 Then make a .bat file along the lines of compilepersist.bat that compiles your .cpp file.
 The C++ code compiles to a .dll (dynamically linked library) that can be loaded within Python using mobius.initialize('name_of_dll.dll')

 We have already built some examples atop of mobius.py to show you how you can interact with the models through the interface.
-See e.g. optimization_example.py or the SimplyP example [here](https://nbviewer.jupyter.org/github/NIVANorge/Mobius/blob/master/PythonWrapper/SimplyP/simplyp_calibration.ipynb).
+See e.g. optimization_example.py in the PERSiST folder, or the SimplyP example [here](https://nbviewer.jupyter.org/github/NIVANorge/Mobius/blob/master/PythonWrapper/SimplyP/simplyp_calibration.ipynb).
 There is also docstring documentation in mobius.py, and we have made some calibration utilities available through mobius_calib_uncert_lmfit.py (mobius_calibration.py is older code, but can also serve as a good example of what you can do).

 ## Dependencies